 Prison Link Cymru

-It is a national prison link service covering all Wales and is a joint initiative with Tai Trothwy.
-Shelter Cymru provides the service across the six North Wales authorities and North Powys, with Trothwy Cyf providing a service across the remainder of Wales.
-It is funded through the Welsh Assembly Government section 180 grants programme.
+PLC is a national service covering the whole of Wales, and is a joint initiative with Pobl.
+Shelter Cymru provides the service across the 6 North Wales local authorities and North Powys, with Pobl providing the service across the rest of Wales.
+The service is funded by the Welsh Government Homelessness Prevention Grant.

 The project works with prisons across Wales and North West England which accommodate Welsh prisoners.
 This includes HMP’s Berywn, Altcourse, Styal, Cardiff, Swansea, Bridgend and Eastwood Park.
 Clients referred may be serving prisoners, or those on remand.